AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-serving-api-ref/c-about-responsive-static-image-library/c-about-responsive-static-image-library.md

 * iOS 6 or later.
 * Certified on iPhone3GS or later and iPad2 or later (native browsers only).
 * Android™ OS 2.3 or later.
-* Internet Explorer on mobile devices is not supported currently.
+* Internet Explorer on mobile devices is not currently supported.